opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (3) When appearing before the Judge or Registrar in Chambers, the attire for both men and women will be the same as for open Court, save that the gown need not be worn.

-(4) <span id="Sub-para_4"></span>The attire for Senior Counsel shall be as described in sub-paragraphs (1) to (3), save that, for hearings in open Court, they may, instead of the existing gown, wear a gown in the design of those worn by Queen’s Counsel of England and Wales and made of the following material:
+(4) The attire for Senior Counsel shall be as described in sub-paragraphs (1) to (3), save that, for hearings in open Court, they may, instead of the existing gown, wear a gown in the design of those worn by Queen’s Counsel of England and Wales and made of the following material:

-(a) silk;
+: (a) silk;

-(b) silk and wool mix; or
+: (b) silk and wool mix; or

-(c) artificial silk.
+: (c) artificial silk.

 ## 18. Forms of address